Value Dowel Jig

 - Cost.
 For one-time or small projects, a dowel joint is considerably less expensive than purchasing a plate joiner to cut crescent-shaped biscuit grooves.

 - Angles.
-Using a doweling jig it is possible to drill angled dowels to join corners or other shapes.
+It is possible to drill angled dowels to join corners or other shapes using a doweling jig.

 Dowels vs Biscuits: When to Use a Biscuit